LianPeng97/PMF_file/README.md

-# my_script
+# PMF_script
-inculde some scripts used in molecular dynamics calculating (Gromacs)
+inculde some scripts used in PMF calculating (Gromacs)